 The Silent Killer

 Let’s hone in on the sneaky nature of high blood pressure.
 First, it often strikes without obvious symptoms.
 This is why it’s dubbed the ‘silent killer.’
-Nonetheless, there are signs you might notice that suggest your blood pressure could be in the danger zone.
+Nonetheless, you might notice signs suggesting your blood pressure could be in the danger zone.

 Recognize the Physical Symptoms